 - b.
 Building Colors: Building colors shall consist of earth tones limited to browns, tans, and grays.
 Building colors may also consist of white and barn red.
 Leaf greens and gray sky blues may be utilized as an accent and shall not be the predominant building color. - Blank walls shall c.
 Design Elements: not be permitted.
 Where expanses of solid walls are necessary, they may not exceed twenty (20) feet in length.
 There shall be a minimum of three (3) design elements for every one hundred (100) feet of elevation facing a public right-of-way and a minimum of two (2) design elements for every one hundred (100) feet of each side and rear elevation that does not front on a public right-of-way.
 Design elements shall be consistent with the Rural Design theme and shall include: - i.
 Wood columns.
 The Zoning Commission shall recommend to the Township Trustees a width it deems to be sufficient.
 The width shall ultimately be determined by the Township Board of Trustees as part of the approved Development Plan. - ii.
 A door at least twenty-eight (28) square feet in area with portico/covered entry. - iii.
 A window of at least six (6) square feet in area.
 Windows closer than ten (10) square feet shall be considered one (1) element. - iv.
 Masonry water table. - ٧.
 Trellis containing plants. - Patio, deck, or other similar features. vi. - Balconies that project no more than two feet into vii. the minimum setback and have a minimum clearance of ten (10) feet from grade. - Awnings with rural design elements. - Street furniture, landscaping and garden areas that are ix. properly integrated into the streetscape and other similar significant permanent architectural features consistent with the Rural Design theme may be permitted, subject to a recommendation by the Zoning Commission. - d.

-Roofing: Flat roofs are prohibited; the roof shall have a minimum of 6:12 pitch for the main roof.
-Pitched roofs must be constructed of dimensional shingles, standing seam metal, slate or simulated slate and are limited to hip, gable, gambrel, or mansard roof types.
+types.
 Other roof types may be approved where appropriate as determined by the Zoning Commission and Township Board of Trustees with Development Plan approval.

-- P. Lighting A lighting plan shall be submitted as a part of the Development Plan.
-All Exterior Lighting shall comply with these standards unless specifically exempted. - 1.
-Exemptions: - a.
+P. Lighting - A lighting plan shall be submitted as a part of the Development Plan.
+All Exterior Lighting shall comply with these standards unless specifically exempted.

+1. Exemptions:

+- a.
 All exterior lighting fixtures producing light directly by the combustion of fossil fuels, such as kerosene lanterns or gas lamps are exempt from the requirements of this section. - b.
 Federal holiday lighting shall be exempt from the requirements of this section. - c.
-All temporary emergency lighting needed by the police, fire department, other emergency service vehicles, and public service vehicles, as well as all vehicular luminaries, shall be exempt from the requirements of this section including flashing or blinking lights. - 2.
-Prohibited Lighting: - Search lights, beacons, laser source lights, or any similar high-intensity or flashing lights are prohibited, except in emergencies by police and/or fire department personnel. - 3.
-Types of Fixtures: All light fixtures shall be full cut-off type fixtures except for decorative light fixtures. - 4.
-Fixture Height: - a.
+All temporary emergency lighting needed by the police, fire department, other emergency service vehicles, and public service vehicles, as well as all vehicular luminaries, shall be exempt from the requirements of this section including flashing or blinking lights.

+2. Prohibited Lighting:

+- Search lights, beacons, laser source lights, or any similar high-intensity or flashing lights are prohibited, except in emergencies by police and/or fire department personnel. - 3.
+Types of Fixtures: All light fixtures shall be full cut-off type fixtures except for decorative light fixtures.

+4. Fixture Height:

+- a.
 The fixture height in parking lots for residential uses shall not exceed twelve (12) feet in height as measured from the finished grade to the highest point of the light fixture. - b.
 The fixture height in parking lots for all other uses shall not exceed twenty (20) feet from the finished grade. - c.
 In no case shall the fixture height exceed the height of the proposed building. - d.
 Lighting located under canopies shall be flush mounted or recessed within the canopy. - e.
 Fixture height shall be measured from the finished grade adjacent to the base of the light fixture to the topmost point of the fixture.